Shudhu7/movie-api/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Contribution Guidelines

+- Follow existing code style and conventions
+- Add comments for complex logic
+- Update documentation for new features
+- Test your changes thoroughly

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.